 The notion that the king was the son of the deity was common in the ancient world.
-One of the titles of Pharaoh was "son of [the sun-god] Re," and the Ugaritic texts include the legend of King Keret, who is described as the "son of [the god] El."
+One of the titles of Pharaoh was "son of [the sun-god] Re," and the Ugaritic texts describe King Keret as the "son of [the god] El."
 It is likely that the father-son relationship here is directly related to the Saviour's kingly position, rather than being a deep theological statement about the nature of the trinity.